knsdev/big_library/README.md

 # Big Library

-A web app built with PHP and MySQL that lets users manage media (Books, DVDs, CDs).
+A web app built with PHP and MySQL that lets users manage media (books, DVDs, CDs).

 ## Features